 GET TO KNOW YOUR L E N A

-Most women can wear either size LENA Cup and choose one size over the other primarily based on flow amount, cervix height, and overall physique.
+Most people can wear either size Lena Cup and choose one size over the other primarily based on flow amount, cervix height, and overall physique.

 If you are unsure of which size to choose, e-mail us: firstname.lastname@example.org

-When inserting LENA you will need to fold your cup first.
+When inserting Lena Cup you will need to fold your cup first.

 There are three main folding methods.